Sharadjogi100696/udemy-rxjs-course/1-Basic.md

 - callback functions which can be called
 - Stream of values are emitted from click events, setInterval, setTimeout, etc
+- RxJS is blue print of the stream

 ### Examples: